Skip to content

 You can use Synthesizer V Studio Pro in a DAW (digital audio workstation) software as a VSTi or AudioUnit plugin.

-Refer to your DAW's user manual for instructions on adding a plugin to your DAW and routing plugin output.
+Refer to your DAW's user manual for instructions on adding a plugin to your DAW and routing plugin output to the mixer.
+The plugin will be listed in your DAW as "Synthesizer V Studio Plugin" by Dreamtonics Co., Ltd.

 When Synthesizer V Studio is used as an instrument in a DAW, an additional setting is added under the "File" top menu.